o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-dtpf DEFAULT_THIRD_PARTY_FOLDER, --default-third-party-folder DEFAULT_THIRD_PARTY_FOLDER`**

-  The path to the default 3rd party folder that you want to register or deregister.
+  The path to the default third-party folder that you want to register or deregister.

 - **`-u, --update`**